Akash09283/Elevate_Labs_Cybersecurity_Task_01/README.md

 ## What I Did
 1. I scanned my local network (`192.168.x.0/24`) using Nmap's TCP SYN scan (`-sS`) to find open ports.
 2. I analyzed the results to identify devices like the router, laptops, and IoT devices along with their exposed services.
 3. I researched common vulnerabilities linked to open ports, such as SSH brute-forcing and HTTP data leaks.
-4. (Optional) I captured network traffic during the scan with Wireshark to see how Nmap interacts with target ports.

 ## Tools Used
 - **Nmap**: For port scanning (`nmap -sS [IP]`).
-- **Wireshark**: To check scan traffic (optional).
 - **Command Line**: To find my local IP range (`ipconfig`/`ifconfig`).

 ## What I Learned